-All MBA students will participate in an online orientation course which is available one week prior to the start of the term.
+All MBA students will participate in an on-line orientation course prior to the start of the program.
 This course will provide information regarding services, academic policies, and the course management system, and will prepare students for academic success in their program.
-Qualified MBA students with recent graduate credits may receive up to twelve quarter credit hours (three classes) of transfer credit from a regionally-accredited institution.
+Qualified MBA students with recent graduate credits may receive up to nine semester credit hours (three classes) of transfer credit from a regionally-accredited institution.

-- Develop a strategic level of understanding of accounting, management, marketing, economics, and statistics - Integrate important relationships across business disciplines - Motivate ethical behavior and comply with codes and regulations - Correspond effectively ideas and arguments related to business issues - Illustrate and present practical problem analysis and decision making - Summarize opportunities and challenges presented by globalization of business
+- Develop a strategic level of understanding of accounting, management, marketing, economics, and statistics - Integrate important relationships across business disciplines - Motivate ethical behavior and comply with codes and regulations - Correspond effectively, ideas and arguments, related to business issues - Illustrate and present practical problem analysis and decision making - Summarize opportunities and challenges presented by globalization of business